mcchrish/nnn.vim/README.md

 ### Usage

-To open nnn as a file picker in vim/neovim, use the command `:NnnPicker` or `:Np` or the key-binding `<leader>n`.
-You can pass a directory to `:NnnPicker` command and opens nnn from there e.g. `:NnnPicker path/to/somewhere`.
+To open n³ as a file picker in vim/neovim, use the command `:NnnPicker` or `:Np` or the key-binding `<leader>n`.
+You can pass a directory to `:NnnPicker` command and opens n³ from there e.g. `:NnnPicker path/to/somewhere`.

-Once you [select](https://github.com/jarun/nnn#selection) one or more files and press <kbd>enter</kbd>, vim quits the nnn window and opens the first selected file and add the remaining files to the arg list/buffer list.
+Once you [select](https://github.com/jarun/nnn#selection) one or more files and press <kbd>enter</kbd>, vim quits the n³ window and opens the first selected file and add the remaining files to the arg list/buffer list.

-Pressing <kbd>enter</kbd> on a file in nnn will pick any earlier selection, pick the file and exit nnn.
+Pressing <kbd>enter</kbd> on a file in n³ will pick any earlier selection, pick the file and exit n³.

 Note that pressing <kbd>l</kbd> or <kbd>Right</kbd> on a file would open it instead of picking.